si2-urssi/summerschool-Aug2025/README.md

 Each morning and afternoon session will be split up with a break, and we'll have lunch organized on-site M-F.

+Monday-Wednesday evening of the school are free and you’re welcome to self-organize dinners with other school participants! [fairbanks-food-locations.pdf](resources/fairbanks-food-locations.pdf) is a file with a list of popular food / dining establishments around Fairbanks that you can use to get started.

 We will have a final school dinner at Alaska Salmon Bake, in Pioneer Park.
 If you have family nearby/joining you in Alaska, they are welcome to join us for the dinner (and we’d love to have them!).
 Our funding will not cover